marxhendrik/cards/README.md

 ## AAC LifecycleOwner/Observer

 1. A LifecycleAwarePresenter base class manages rx.Disposables.
 A LifecycleOwner has to be provided in the constructor.
+2. ViewLifecycle is required to make sure that the lifecycle events (attach/detach) are called when view is added removed

 ## Remarks